Best Bait For Brook Trout: 5 Most Effective Baits

 Berkley Gulp!
 Alive!
 Angle Worms

-Eggs Are One Of The Best Baits For Brown Trout
+Eggs Are One Of The Best Baits For Brook Trout

 Egg baits can be anything from spawn sacs, single salmon eggs, skein, hard and soft beads, or artificial plastic eggs.